-The map in Figure 2.24 represents an unfolded version of a submap.
+The map in Figure 2.24 on the following page represents an unfolded version of a submap.
 Here, anything outside the submap has disappeared, and the internal tags are not linked to the corresponding external terminals.
 Note the tag 5, linking the compartment "mito" of the submap to the compartment "mito" outside the submap.
 The compartment containing Glu6P is implicitly defined as the same as the compartment containing Glu and Fru6P.
 There is no ambiguity because if Glu and Fru6P were in different compartments, one of them should have been defined within the submap.

 Figure 2.24: Example of an unfolded submap.
-The unfolded submap corresponds to the folded submap of Figure 2.23.
+The unfolded submap corresponds to the folded submap of Figure 2.23 on the preceding page.